 Environmental engineers have been cleaning up our air, water, and land for generations.
 Now the generation's most pressing environmental issues--climate change and dwindling natural resources--are expanding the scope of the field.
 Environmental engineers have to confront some of the most daunting and important engineering challenges of our time, turning back the clock on pollution, global warming, and the depletion of critical resources.

-A PhD in Environmental Engineering takes you to the top of the profession.
+A PhD in Technology with a specialization in environmental engineering takes you to the top of the profession.
 You have an opportunity to learn from pioneers in the field and apply your knowledge to solve pressing environmental problems.
 An environmental engineering doctorate qualifies you for leading research, consulting, and policy making roles in the public and private sector.
 Work for a government agency like the Environmental Protection Agency (EPA), or develop a new product or production method in corporate R&D. Or stay the course in academia, conducting cutting-edge research and training the next generation of environmental engineers.

 Environmental engineering originated in the 1960s as a civil engineering specialty.
 Initially, the field focused on "sanitary engineering" issues such as waste water treatment and water distribution systems.
 The environmental engineering discipline did not come into its own until the 1970s and 1980s, when new environmental legislation and regulatory agencies shifted the focus to pollution control.
 By the end of the 1980s, environmental engineering had expanded well beyond municipal water treatment into areas such as soil and groundwater remediation, toxicology, risk assessment, atmospheric modeling, transport of contaminants, and environmentally sound process design.
 This evolution inspired environmental engineers to look beyond civil engineering and incorporate chemical and mechanical engineering methods as well.